OpenDataAlex/git-hooks/README.md

 - perf: A code change that improves performance
 - test: Adding missing tests
 - chore: Changes to the build process or auxiliary tools and libraries such as documentation generation

-##server hooks
+#####Story Status Types
+Here is the list of accepted story status types:

+- closes [also:  Closes, closed, Closed, CLOSES, CLOSED] - story/defect/issue is closed
+- fixes [also:  Fixes, fixed, Fixed, FIXES, FIXED] - story/defect/issue is fixed
+- wip [also: WIP] - story/defect/issue is being worked on, and commit should be associated with it

+##Server Hooks
-All hooks that can be used on the remote/server side are found here.
+All hooks that can be used on the remote/server side are found in the server directory and are described here.

+##Templates
+All templates that can be used on the client side are found in the templates directory and are described here.

+###commit-message-template
+The commit-message-template provides a guide as the default message for git commits and matches the parameters set for the commit-msg client hook, listed above.